Band spectrum singularities for Schr\"odinger operators: Schr o dinger Operators Invariant Under Cubic Lattices

 {\it (1) Upper bound on multiplicity:} We start by computing relations among the Fourier coefficients $V_{m(j)}$ for $j \in \JJ$.
 In particular, we compute that

 Again using the fact that $V$ is even and invariant under $r$, it follows that for $\omega \in \UU$,

 We then plug $\omega$ into this formula for each $\omega \in \UU$ to obtain:

 The set where the right-hand sides of the above three equations fail to be distinct is a union of three hyperplanes.
-Therefore we conclude that for $V$ in a set of codimension 1, the eigenvalue $||K||^2$ of $-\Delta$ splits into at least two simple eigenvalues and an eigenvalue of multiplicity at most two.
+Therefore we conclude that for $V$ away from a set of codimension 1, the eigenvalue $\|K\|^2$ of $-\Delta$ splits into at least two simple eigenvalues and an eigenvalue of multiplicity at most two.